CleverRaven/Cataclysm-DDA/index.md

 #### I've found a bug / I would like to make a suggestion.
 What should I do?

 Please submit an issue on [our GitHub page](https://github.com/CleverRaven/Cataclysm-DDA/issues/).
 If you're not able to, send an email to `kevin.granade@gmail.com`.
 In either case, please consider reading our [issue guidelines]({{ site.baseurl }}{% link pages/issues.md %}) first.

+#### I'd like to contribute financially to Cataclysm: Dark Days Ahead

+Check out [our page on BountySource](https://www.bountysource.com/teams/cataclysm-dda) and consider sponsoring an issue.